KxSystems/docs/docs/cloud/aws/index.md

 (e.g. US-East to US-West).
-But, given that the kdb+ user can design this into the solution (i.e. end-of-day copies to replica sites, or multiple pub-sub systems), you may choose to deploy a custom solution within kdb+, across region, rather than relying on S3 or the file system itself.
+But, given that the kdb+ user can design this into the solution (i.e. end-of-day copies to replica sites, or multiple pub-sub systems), you may choose to deploy a custom solution within kdb+, across region, rather than relying on S3 or the filesystem itself.

 #### Summary

--   The **POSIX file system interface** allows the Linux kernel to move data from the blocks of the underlying physical hardware, directly into memory mapped space of the user process.
+-   The **POSIX filesystem interface** allows the Linux kernel to move data from the blocks of the underlying physical hardware, directly into memory mapped space of the user process.
 This concept has been tuned and honed by over 20 years of Linux kernel refinement.
 In our case,